carusooo/tapper-time/README.md

+# Tapper Time

-Touchscren Pomodoro for use with Raspberry Pi and eInk display
+Tapper time is a touchscren Pomodoro for use with Raspberry Pi and eInk display

 This code makes a touchscreen eInk to-do list and pomodoro timer for your desk.